Fields

 Gadget uses the RegExp engine built into node.js to run RegExp Pattern validations.
 For information on how to write JavaScript regular expressions, please refer to MDN's reference.

-Run code (custom) validation
+Adding custom code validation

 or return a Promise